bahaidev/textbrowser/README.md

     (based on a `data-footnote` attribute or the like).
 Utilize JSON Schema `links` for indicating footnote location in document then allow HTML `<a href>` to point to the scheme designated therein.
+1. Support metadata to omit or combine fields during browsing (like checkboxes and interlinear field, but admin-set; also ensure, or add option for, no line breaks or indication of original source column within interlinear display so not bloating or surfacing internal column differences to users); increment counts despite some surfacing, as better ensures future compatibility/portability
 1. Search/Sorting
     1. Add to preferences system for saved/favorite, recent searches/browses, etc.